fnash/graphql-on-rest-bundle/README.md

 Build your GraphQL Schema
 ----------------------------------

-Define your types for your queries:
+1- Define types for your queries:

 ```php
 <?php